janusboandersen/frdm_kl25z_minimal_build/README.md

 ## Build pipeline (req.
 1.1 - 1.3)

 The build pipeline is based on the ARM GNU Toolchain.
-Requried components and build flow are detailed in the diagram.
+Minimal components and build flow are detailed in the diagram.
 Steps to obtain the build tools are described in the following section.

-`CMakeLists.txt` declares of how the project is built.
+`CMakeLists.txt` declares how the project is to be built.
 The configuration in `cmake/toolchain-arm-none-eabi.cmake` is read early by CMake to choose compilers and set flags.

 This project implements the sources for "bring-up" and "application", and the linker script.